-- Social initiatives local communities.
-We assess our performance in this area by looking at the frequency with which we implement community service programs and activities such as community clean-up events around our properties with local residents and around our office with local workers, and the designation by municipalities of our properties as disaster evacuation sites such as disaster cooperation building and tsunami evacuation building.
-In the fiscal period ended August 31, 2023, we participated in ecosystem conservation projects in the moat of the Imperial Palace. - Social initiatives employee satisfaction.
-We conduct a survey to measure employee satisfaction on an annual basis and strive to increase our ratio of female managers, which stands at 16.7% as of April 1, 2023.
-From July 2022 to August 2022, we hired a third party survey agency and conducted an employee satisfaction survey on an anonymous basis, of which results showed 89% of our employees were satisfied or moderately satisfied with overall working conditions at the Asset Manager.
+Social initiatives - local communities.
+We assess our performance in this area by • looking at the frequency with which we implement community service programs and activities such as community clean-up events around our properties with local residents and around our office with local workers, and the designation by municipalities of our properties as disaster evacuation sites such as disaster cooperation building and tsunami evacuation building.
+In the fiscal period ended February 28, 2023, we conducted clean-up projects around the neighborhood of Logicross Atsugi and the Asset Management Company's office.

+- Social initiatives employee satisfaction.
+We conduct a survey to measure employee satisfaction on an annual basis and strive to increase our ratio of female managers, which stands at 13.8% as of April 1, 2023.
+From July 2022 to August 2022, we hired a third party survey agency and conducted an employee satisfaction survey on an anonymous basis, of which results showed 89% of our employees were satisfied or moderately satisfied with overall working conditions at the Asset Management Company.
 As a part of our ongoing initiatives to improve employee satisfaction and communications with us, we encourage one-on-one check-ins between employees and their managers and conduct monthly survey on employee conditions, which we call condition pulse survey, and annual interview with the human resources department.
 As a measure to combat and eliminate workplace harassment, we provide annual training on harassment prevention to promote better understanding of workplace harassment and reporting policies among our management and employees, and to help create workplace environment where everyone can feel safe and comfortable while performing their job.
 In FY2022, we held our annual training on harassment prevention in August 2022.
-Furthermore, we continuously work to keep our employees informed and upto-date on the Asset Manager's code of conduct guidelines, the "interpretation about code of conducts to implementing MJIA values," which contributes to forming common enterprise value among our employees.
+Furthermore, we continuously work to keep our employees informed and up-to-date on the Asset Management Company's code of conduct guidelines, the "interpretation about code of conducts to implementing MJIA values," which contributes to forming common enterprise value among our employees.
 We held a training on this code of conduct guidelines in August 2022.
 Moreover, we have set an annual target of 90% of paid leave to be taken by our employees.
-In addition to tracking the rate of employees taking paid leave, we also track our employee turnover rate and our rate of employees returning to work after taking childcare leave, the latter of which stand at 5.9% and 80.0% for FY2022, respectively. - ...and compared to previous periods?
+In addition to tracking the rate of employees taking paid leave, we also track our employee turnover rate and our rate of employees returning to work after taking childcare leave, the latter of which stand at 5.9% for FY2022 and 94.1% as of April 1, 2023, respectively. - ...and compared to previous periods?